dell-research-harvard/linktransformer/README.md

 ## News

+- New (and retrained) models are up on the organisation's (dell-research-harvard) huggingface (with the same paths).
+Be sure to check them out.
+Most get a bump in the training data size, better hyperparams (and loss function choices).
+Training data for each  model is also included within the repo.
 - Online contrastive loss is now available for linkage model training - especially useful for training with paired data containing binary labels.
 Try it out!
 Tutorial will be out soon.

 ## Features